FMCG: After decade-low volume performance in Q4, worst yet to come

-Although the fast moving consumer goods (FMCG) sector is in a relatively better shape, it could not escape the pain arising from Covid-19-led disruptions.
-Average volumes have fallen to decade-low levels in March 2020 quarter (Q4'FY20), and the April-June (Q1'FY21) period is likely to be even worse.
+Although the fast moving consumer goods (FMCG) sector is in relatively better shape, it could not escape the pain arising from Covid-19-led disruptions.
+Average volumes have fallen to decade-low levels in the March 2020 quarter (Q4FY20), and the April-June (Q1FY21) period is likely to be even worse.

 TO READ THE FULL STORY, SUBSCRIBE NOW NOW AT JUST Rs